-Air quality – To improve our air quality, meeting World Health Organisation guidelines on air quality by 2030 and supporting the UK Government in meeting and maintaining all thresholds for key air pollutants at the earliest date.
+Air quality – To improve our air quality, meeting World Health Organisation guidelines on air quality by 2030.

-Consumption and production – To put us on a path to being a circular economy, recycling 65% of our municipal waste by 2035 and reducing the amount of waste we produce.
+Consumption and production – To be more circular, recycling 65% of our municipal waste by 2035 and reducing the amount of waste we produce.

-Natural environment – To protect, maintain and enhance our natural environment for all our benefit, taking steps to implement and achieve environmental net gain.
+Natural environment – To protect, maintain and enhance our natural environment and achieve environmental net gain.

-Resilience and adaptation – To be prepared for the impacts of climate change and already be adapting to the future changes from any increase in climate shocks and stresses.
+Resilience and adaptation – To be prepared for the impacts of climate change and adapt to future changes.

 The Five Year Environment Plan